AshishMahabal/SLCheckContam/README.md

   manually based on user inputs.
 - **Visualize Filtered Results**: View filtered bacteria lists and statistics based on your configurations.
+- **Venn Diagram Visualization**: Generate and download Venn diagrams to visualize the distribution of contributing properties among filtered bacteria species.

 ## Input File Format